Resources for More Information: Pediatric, Adolescents and Young Adults with Cancer

 Other Useful Resources

 Individuals with Disabilities Education Act Amendments of 1997 (IDEA) (https://sites.ed.gov/idea/)

-This policy describes requirements for the least restrictive environment in which individuals with disabilities can receive education.
+This policy describes requirements for the least restrictive environment in which individuals with disabilities can receive an education.
 Children with disabilities must have access to and participate in the general curriculum.
-The law strengthened the rights of parents to be involved in decision making and made an outcome-based approach mandatory.
+The law strengthened the rights of parents to be involved in decision-making and made an outcome-based approach mandatory.
 State and local agencies are encouraged to work together toward system-wide changes that link student progress with school improvement.

 The Rehabilitation Act of 1973(Public Law 93-112): Section 504

-This law requires all programs and activities that receive federal funding (for example, public high schools, public universities, government jobs) to accommodate individuals with physical or cognitive impairment(s).
+This law requires all programs and activities that receive federal funding (for example, public high schools, public universities, and government jobs) to accommodate individuals with physical or cognitive impairment(s).
 Examples include that public schools must make appropriate accommodations for students who use wheelchairs, and employees with disabilities must be given access to assistive technology if needed.

 Adult survivors of childhood cancer may find that finding appropriate insurance is difficult for them.
 The Affordable Care Act (ACA) may have useful resources for survivors.
-In particular, the ACA ensured that (1) young adult can stay on their parent's plans until age 26 (2) Insurance companies are not allowed to deny coverage because of pre-existing conditions and (3) No more annual or lifetime limits.
+In particular, the ACA ensured that (1) young adults can stay on their parent's plans until age 26 (2) Insurance companies are not allowed to deny coverage because of pre-existing conditions, and (3) No more annual or lifetime limits.
 Some useful resources about the insurance and the ACA can be found via: